zoracreates/art-collage/DESIGN.md

 ###Helpers Folder

 This folder is meant to contain reusable helper functions.
-Inside it is the file `FormVerification.js` which contains 3 functions used throughout the app to verify that the correct information was entered by the user.
+Inside it are the files `FormVerification.js`  and `UpdateImage.js`.

+####helpers/FormVerification.js

 - `maxChars` takes a string as `field`, and a number that indicates the maximum number of characters that field should be.
 It returns an error message if the `field` string is too long.

 - `requiredField` takes the name of a form’s field as `messageName`, and the value of that field as `formField`.
 It then checks wether the value exists.
 If the value does not exist, it returns an object with a `validation` key set to false, and an error `message` that contains the field’s name.

 - `emailCheck` verifies wether a string follows the pattern on an email address, and like `requiredField`, it returns an object with a `validation` boolean and a `message` string.
 While Firebase can verify if a string has an email format, having this verified in the front end can give quicker feedback to users.

+####helpers/Update.js

+This file contains two functions that write or overwrite the images in a given path on the cloud base storage, and also update information on the database.

+- `updateProfileImage` handles the submission of a new profile image and new profile information.

+- `updateArtworkImage` handles the submission of a new artwork image and artwork information.

 ###Screens and Screen-Views Folders